FSLA arranges a number of training courses

 By | Events, Financial Services Practitioners, Junior Lawyers, Students | No Comments

-If you wish to attend one or more of the sessions, or have any queries or special requirements, please contact us at fslalondon@gmail.com.
+If you would like to attend or if you have any queries or special requirements, please contact us at fslalondon@gmail.com

 “On both the prudential and conduct side, we thought that simple rules and principles would suffice to deliver good results…We now know the limits of those assumptions and we need to design new approaches.”